okeeffed/developer-notes/manual/Functional-Programming/Hardcore-JS-Patterns.md

 It gets very powerful.
 It's like treating functors like properties.

 > Compose for lenses compose backwards and get from left to right.

+## Building a CLI App

+Brian goes through an overview of how he build a CLI app.

+Things that he goes through is to apply things that we've learned with catamorphisms, Free Monads etc to enable a CLI blog post.

+He also uses an example of an interpreter test that uses its own version of testing the identity (done using `dbToId` and `consoleToId`).

+> "The different between `Free` and `Fix` is that `Free` is a `Fix` with an endpoint to it."

+## Creating a Redux Alternative

+In this app, Brian uses lenses to overwrite and update state in the reducer.

+Brian manages to remove the `state` from the function by using `ask` from the `Fn` type that Brian supplies to the course.

+> Brian eludes to the fact that TS doesn't love things like `Promise<Either<Task>>` as it is not built for that.
+There are some workarounds.